zkytony/robotdev/spot/README.md

    is successfully build, the final message is "[100%] Built target pip-package" and you should be able to do `import open3d` without error in a Python shell.

+   Troubleshooting: If you get an error like "CMake 3.19.2 or higher is required.
+   You are running version 3.16.3," you should first install the latest CMake by running `source shared/install_cmake.sh`